CameraWork45 Your Open Studio

 Always wanted to try out a modern camera?
 Here’s your chance to have a go for free!

-The kit is on lockdown for now but you can always reserve it!
+The kit is on loan for now but you can always reserve it!
 Details below.

 Couldn’t be easier to get started with the tailored and subtitled video tutorial.